 While it’s easy to assume most big-name actors with talent have won before, that’s definitely not the case.
 Here’s a list of industry heavyweights who have yet to take home the big prize.

 With an illustrious, decades-long career that began in theater in the 1980s and went on to include mesmerizing performances in hit films, Bening hasn’t yet had the chance to dust off her mantle and make room for a golden statue.
 She has, however, been nominated four times, including for The Grifters (1990), American Beauty (1999), Being Julia (2004), and The Kids Are All Right (2010).
-With several projects in the works, including a role in the upcoming film The Report, about CIA agents using extreme interrogation tactics on suspects in the wake of 9/11, 2020 could be her year.

 Smith got his start as a rapper, of course, which eventually led to his role as the titular Fresh Prince of Bel Air on TV.
 Smith eventually worked his way up the Hollywood A-list, delivering buzzworthy performances in blockbuster hit franchises like Men in Black and Bad Boys, becoming one of the most bankable stars in Hollywood.
 Smith has also shown serious acting chops in films like Ali and The Pursuit of Happyness, both of which earned him Academy Award nominations.
 Yet, despite those honors and plenty of attempts at critic-pleasing roles, Smith has never won the coveted gold statue.